skazska/caching/README.md

 **this is a pre-alpha**

 Caching is to use s3 or redis storage services to cache data by key.
+(Node 7.7.2 or higher is required, using ES 2017 builtin features)

 Supports methods:
 * put - stores data by key